g4m817/llm-attention-head-instability/README.md

 ### Why This Matters
 - Prevents “after-the-fact” selection of favorable windows.
-- Shows that instability windows are **model-dependent** (generalize across datasets) rather than dataset-dependent.
+- Shows that instability windows appear to be **model-dependent** (might generalize across datasets, but further experiments required) rather than dataset-dependent.
 - Provides a repeatable protocol: probe set → calibration → fixed parameters → evaluation.

 ---